More than 50% of Warwick Volunteers’ members are international students because volunteering is an excellent way to experience the UK.

 - Volunteers usually help a charity or voluntary or public sector organisation

-Volunteers are also required to provide the equivalent of a DBS check issued by your home country.
+For roles which require a DBS check, volunteers are also required to provide the equivalent of a DBS check from all countries where they have lived for 6 months or more in the last 5 years.
 Each country gives a different name to this process, with common names including ‘Certificate of Good Conduct’, ‘Certificate of no criminal conviction’ and ‘National Police Check’.
 The process for applying for one of these checks is different in every country.
 For more information on country-specific processes, please visit the Certificate of Good Conduct page for more information.